 How to Get a Checking Account with Bad Credit

 Damaged or bad credit can make it difficult to obtain financing, make major purchases and get some jobs.
-They can even prevent some individuals from obtaining a checking account.
+It can even prevent some individuals from obtaining a checking account.

-Because having a checking account is such an essential financial need in today’s world, that inability to get a checking account can be debilitating.
-People can still get by without standard credit cards or loans.
-But having no checking account can mean closing the door on almost all credit options, as well as facing the higher expense of check-cashing services.
+Because having a checking account is such an essential financial need in today’s world, the inability to get one can be debilitating.
+People can still get by without standard credit cards or loans, but the lack of access to a checking account can mean closing the door on almost all credit options, as well as facing the higher expense of check-cashing services.

 The good news is that there are still options available for individuals with bad credit who need a checking account.
 But first it’s important to understand how the process works for consumers with damaged credit.

-Many banks do use a reporting bureau to determine whether or not to approve a customer’s application for a checking account.
-However, it’s usually not one of the standard consumer credit reporting agencies of TransUnion, Experian or Equifax.
+Many banks use a reporting bureau to determine whether or not to approve a customer’s application for a checking account.
+However, it’s usually not one of the standard consumer credit reporting agencies — TransUnion, Experian and Equifax.
 Instead they use services such as ChexSystems, which tracks how consumers handle deposit accounts at participating institutions.

 When someone applies for a checking account, the bank will run their information through a service like ChexSystems to see if that person has had a bank account involuntarily closed on them.
 A poor record can result in denial.